blomqma/next-rest-framework/packages/next-rest-framework/README.md

 ## [CLI](#cli)

-The Next REST Framework CLI supports generating and validating the `openapi.json` file:
+The CLI commands will parse your Next.js APIs and generate/validate the `openapi.json` file.
+If using TypeScript, you will need to install [tsx](https://github.com/privatenumber/tsx) and use it as the Node.js loader for the CLI commands below: `npm install --save-dev tsx`

-- `npx next-rest-framework generate` to generate the `openapi.json` file.
+- `NODE_OPTIONS='--import=tsx' npx next-rest-framework generate` to generate the `openapi.json` file.
-- `npx next-rest-framework validate` to validate that the `openapi.json` file is up-to-date.
+- `NODE_OPTIONS='--import=tsx' npx next-rest-framework validate` to validate that the `openapi.json` file is up-to-date.

 The `next-rest-framework validate` command is useful to have as part of the static checks in your CI/CD pipeline.
 Both commands support the following options: